Josefinekihlstrom/Plant-Memory/assets/testing/testing.md

         - It no match: Both cards unflip and sound effect fires.
 Moves counter adds one.
     - When clicking on a third card before unmatched cards unflip, the board is locked.
-    - When clicking on the first card after it's already been clicked, it still counts as first card and does not affect when the second card getting clicked.
+    - When clicking on the first card after it's already been clicked, it still counts as first card and does not affect when the second card is getting clicked.
     - When clicking on the second card after it's already been clicked, it still counts as second card and checkMatch function fires as normal.
     - When all cards are matched, timer stops, winning sound effect fires and 'Congratulations' overlay covers the memory game.